Cherry Bounce Recipe

 Types of Alcohol to Use

-I make mine with whiskey – I think the cherry flavor pairs best with whiskey, and well, I just plain like whiskey.
+I make mine with whiskey or bourbon – I think the cherry flavor pairs best with whiskey, and well, I just plain like whiskey.

 You’ll just want to use a high-proof spirit to act as a preservative – at least 80-proof (or 40% alcohol by volume).
 How does alcohol act as preservative for long term storage of our cherries?
 It’s time for my favorite subject… kitchen chemistry!